gubatenkov/dev-numerologie-rechner-front/README.md

 - `IMAGE_INLINE_SIZE_LIMIT`: sets the file size limit until which images are loaded as data url by `ìmport`.
 Make sure this is bigh enough for all images loaded (cover images etc.).

 Thanks for providing these great libraries as open source 🙏 ️❤️

+## info multilang

+In order to add new languages, checkout the following files:

+- `src/contexts/UserContext.jsx`
+- `src/utils/constants.js`

+Additionally, have a look at the files at `src/translations`.
+The i18n framework access the files from `src/translations/'languageTag'.json`.
+Currently there is only german active.
+For testing purpose we added an english version with a prefix `en_` to all texts to check if everything is working.
+So feel free to enable Englisch in the files above and the frontend and use the languageSwitch in the frontend.

+The current workflow for changes is as following:

+- Backend has been updated already (see backend readme)
+- Add new json to `src/translations`
+- Enable THE SAME langTag as in Backend in Frontend.
+The code has to match exactly, otherwise the lang might not match and the fallback (DE) is used.